-- (a) the essential services that may be affected; - (b) the location, including the depth, of any pipes, cables or other plant associated with the affected essential services; - (c) any conditions on the proposed excavation work.
+- the essential services that may be affected; - (b) the location, including the depth, of any pipes, cables or other plant associated with the affected essential services; - (c) any conditions on the proposed excavation work.

-305. Management of risks to health and safety associated with excavation work
+305 Management of risks to health and safety associated with excavation work-Act, s 19

-(1) A person conducting a business or undertaking must manage risks to health and safety associated with excavation work, in accordance with Part 3.1.
+(1) A person conducting a business or undertaking must manage risks to health and safety associated with excavation work, in accordance with part 3.1 (Managing risks to health and safety).